Bosch (company): 1886–1920

-1920s–1940s
+1921–1945

-After the First World War, Bosch lost most of its international holdings, including its U.S. factories.
-The company had to rebuild its international activities.
-This included expansion in South America and Asia.
+In the aftermath of the First World War, Bosch was compelled to forfeit the majority of its international holdings, including its US factories.
+Thus, the company opted to rebuild its global activities throughout much of the interwar period, which included expansion in both South America and Asia.
 In 1922, Illies & Company established a sales office for Bosch in Calcutta, India.
-In the years that followed, Bosch concluded contracts in Asia with sales partners in Malaysia, Singapore, Thailand and Indonesia, and on the American continents with partners in Mexico, Peru, Colombia, and Ecuador.
+In the years that followed, Bosch concluded contracts in Asia with sales partners in Malaysia, Singapore, Thailand, and Indonesia, as well as on the American continents with partners in Mexico, Peru, Colombia, and Ecuador.

-In the 1920s, Bosch improved the product range to include numerous automotive technology products that were required for cars, such as electric horns (1921), windshield wipers (1926), and direction indicators ("trafficator", 1927).
-In 1927, Bosch launched injection pumps for diesel engines.
-Bosch purchased the gas appliances production facility from Junkers & Co. in 1932 as a part of a diversification strategy.
+In the 1920s, Bosch expanded its product range to include numerous automotive technology products essential for cars, such as electric horns (1921), windshield wipers (1926), and direction indicators ("trafficator", 1927).
+Robert Bosch personally led the project to develop a diesel injection pump, which went into production in late 1927.
+To fuel the company's expansion plans, loans were taken out and the company's management board was restructured around business interests over technical ones.

+Growth proved to be somewhat unsteady, occasional sharp short-term downturns in demand would sometimes necessitate drastic cuts; between September 1925 and September 1926, roughly 5,600 associates, almost half of Bosch's employees, were laid off.
+The company was deeply impacted by the Great Depression, nessitating numerous lay offs, salary reductions, and the implementation of reduced working hours.
+Bosch pursued a strategy of diversification, which was achieved both through completing acquisitions and the launching of products into new markets.

+Bosch purchased the gas appliances production facility from Junkers & Co. in 1932.
 In 1932, the company developed its first electric drill and presented its first car radio.
 In 1933, Bosch introduced its first electric refrigerator for private households.

-Impact of Nazi regime
+Effect of Nazi regime

 Like most German businesses at the time, Bosch had links to the ruling Nazi Party.
-Prior to World War II, Bosch under the direction of the Nazi Party began relocating armaments production to Germany's interior.
+Prior to the Second World War, Bosch under the direction of the Nazi Party began relocating armament production to Germany's interior.
 Bosch founded two factories in 1935 and 1937: Dreilinden Maschinenbau GmbH in Kleinmachnow and Feinmechanische Industrie GmbH (later Trillke-Werke GmbH) in Hildesheim, for armament production.
 These factories were built secretly and in close cooperation with the Nazi authorities.
 In 1937, Bosch AG became a limited liability company (GmbH).

-The Bosch subsidiary Dreilinden Maschinenbau GmbH (DLMG) in Kleinmachnow employed around 5,000 people, more than half of whom were forced laborers, prisoners of war, and female concentration camp prisoners, including many women from the Warsaw Uprising.
+The Bosch subsidiary Dreilinden Maschinenbau GmbH (DLMG) in Kleinmachnow employed around 5,000 people, more than half of whom were forced labourers, prisoners of war, and female concentration camp prisoners, including many women from the Warsaw Uprising.
 During the Second World War, there were at least 3,000 workers in the mechanics division at the Bosch Hildesheim factory, almost all of them from nearby occupied countries; there were only 200 recorded German workers.
-In the last years of the war, all new German tanks included starter elements from the Bosch factory in Hildesheim.
-Bosch had a monopoly position in the outfitting of German Luftwaffe aircraft.
+In the last years of the conflict, all new German tanks included starter elements from the Bosch factory in Hildesheim; the company also had a monopoly position in the outfitting of Luftwaffe aircraft.